zulip/zulip/docs/production/zoom-configuration.md

-# Zoom Video Calling OAuth Configuration
+# Zoom video calling OAuth configuration

 To use the [Zoom](https://zoom.us) integration on a self-hosted installation, you'll need to register a custom Zoom Application as